Seatr-v1/DWCB/README.md

 npm install
 ```

-- To run the production build
+- To run the dev build

 ```bash
 npx expo